marboe29/LaravelMotorcycleServiceBooking/README.md

 # LaravelMotorcycleServiceBooking
 A1-3rdyr-Laravel-phpmyadmin

-files were to big becuase of framework included elsewhere..
+files were too big because of framework included elsewhere..